oluijks/luba.blog/src/content/blog/rapinsel-spleen/0004-and-the-test-shineth-in-darkness.md

 Damn boy!
 We are learning and having fun, well I am I hope you are having fun as well.

-In the next chapter we will be setting up a docker for a postgres database and use it within our program, installing sqlx, making database migrations and make a new endpoint to fetch data from the database: exciting stuff my dudes!
+In the next chapters we will be setting up a docker for a postgres database and use it within our program, installing sqlx, making database migrations and make a new endpoint to fetch data from the database: exciting stuff my dudes!